alirezafarid/network-simulation/Experiments/Part1-Uniform-MajorMinor/README.md

-In this section, each ranking strategy experimented separately.
+In this section, each ranking strategy is experimented separately.

 Two different settings of each experiment are Uniform taste consumers and Major-Minor taste consumers.
 The result of the simulation for each setting is located in their correspondent folder.